 Drugs used for treatment include antidepressants, mood stabilizers, medications to treat drug addiction, and medications to treat seizure disorders.

-There are no guidelines for preventing kleptomania.
-The exact cause is not known.
+There are no current guidelines to prevent kleptomania because the cause is not known.

 Aboujaoude E, Gamel N, Koran L. Overview of kleptomania and phenomenological description of 40 patients.